Nearest Neighbor Classification (NN) in eCognition

 - If possible, add more bands (NIR, etc).

 You want to automate as much as possible using steps 1-4 with the highest accuracy.
 But there’s still hope if you didn’t get things right.

 Your goal was 100% accuracy, but you’ve only made it to 80% accuracy.
 That’s really not too bad.
 You deserve a pat on the back.

 If you look for perfection, you’ll never be happy.
 That’s why the manual editing toolbar exists in eCognition.
 (View>Toolbars>Manual Editing)

 Select the class.
 Select the object.
 You have just made a manual edit.

-Nearest neighbor classification is a powerful (and little known) approach to create land cover classification.
+Nearest neighbor classification is a powerful (and little-known) approach to creating a land cover classification.

 It’s unique in that you generate smart objects with multiresolution segmentation and supervised classification with the sample editor.

 But it does take a bit of practice.
 It’s an art and science to create a land cover masterpiece.

 Master this nearest neighbor classification guide and you are one step closer to becoming an object-based image analysis expert.